Live 2025

 MCP client

-Claude Code, Cursor, OpenClaw, Windsurf. if it speaks MCP, LinWheel works inside it.
+Claude Code, Cursor, OpenClaw, Windsurf.
+If it speaks MCP, LinWheel works inside it.

 You know you should post on LinkedIn.
 You haven't in weeks.
 Maybe months.
 The activation energy is absurd: open the site, stare at the text box, write something that doesn't make you cringe, give up, close the tab.